tarikmanoar/ai-tafsir/README.md

 This application is a Progressive Web App (PWA).
 It can be installed on your device and works with limited functionality offline.
 - **Installable**: Add to Home Screen on mobile and desktop.
 - **Offline Indicator**: Shows a notification when internet connection is lost.

+## Deployment

+### Vercel
+The project includes a `vercel.json` configuration.
+1. Push your code to a Git repository.
+2. Import the project into Vercel.
+3. The build settings should be automatically detected (Framework: Vite).

+### Netlify
+The project includes a `netlify.toml` configuration.
+1. Push your code to a Git repository.
+2. Import the project into Netlify.
+3. The build settings will be automatically applied.